 During the initialisation phase Suricata synchronises the initialisation thread with all active threads to ensure they are in a running state.
-Once synchronisation has been completed a READY=1 status notification is sent to the service manager using sd_notify().
+Once synchronisation has been completed a READY=1 status notification is sent to the service manager using across the Systemd UNIX socket.